swar/nba_api/CONTRIBUTING.md

-# Contributing to the NBA-API
+# Contributing to the NBA_API

-Welcome, and thank you for your interest in contributing to the NBA-API!
+Welcome, and thank you for your interest in contributing to the NBA_API!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

 ## Asking Questions

 Have a question?
-Rather than opening an issue, head over to the [NBA-API Slack Workspace](https://join.slack.com/t/nbaapi/shared_invite/enQtOTY0MjIwMTI2ODIwLWIzZGFmMjQ4MDk4MTVmMTA2NWEwYmQzZDRiYTM3NDI4OWY5NGJiY2Q1M2EwZGUzOTQ1MTk4MDEyZGI1NGM2ZDI) to connect with others, chat, and receive help.
+Rather than opening an issue, head over to the [Slack](https://join.slack.com/t/nbaapi/shared_invite/zt-1gwn1du6v-b1oHTZIXcfEp9E06KdBQNw) to connect with others, chat, and receive help.

 ## Reporting Issues